kevinolega/callcentertrainingtips/_posts/2014-06-10-important-question.md

 Here's the most useful question I've discovered that I can ask when I was job hunting in the call center industry.

-**It's my first time to apply and I was hoping you can give me some tips on the next part of my application.How did I do in my interview with you?
-Can you give me a few tips on what to improve?**
+It's my first time to apply and I was hoping you can give me some tips on the next part of my application.

+How did I do in my interview with you?

+Can you give me a few tips on what to improve?

 Pull out your notebook and prepare to write down what your interviewer says.

 Shut up and wait for an answer.

 Follow up questions:

 How was my pronunciation?

 Are there errors that I'm making that stood out during the interview?

 How would you suggest I correct the error?